 Learning what trauma is, and understanding that you are safe

 Identifying triggers that make the past come back and make you feel like you need to drink or use drugs

 Working on coping mechanisms that can help you overcome those triggers

 Your trauma shouldn’t have to define you or your decisions.
 Getting trauma-informed therapy means that you’re making the decision to defeat your past.

 Different Therapies Enhance the Outpatient Rehab Treatment Experience

 Therapists at Crestview Recovery offers various therapies to promote holistic healing.
 We combine evidence-based modalities with alternative approaches to ensure clients get the most out of treatment.

 - Cognitive-behavioral therapy (CBT): Cognitive behavioral therapy helps you evaluate your decision-making skills.
 You will be able to identify your negative thought processes and behaviors and replace them with healthy coping mechanisms and thought processes.

-- Dialectical behavioral therapy: An offshoot of CBT, dialectical behavioral therapy will allow you to accept yourself.
+- Dialectical behavior therapy: An offshoot of CBT, dialectical behavior therapy will allow you to accept yourself.
 You’ll learn how your decisions affect you and the people around you.